 CONTESTED HEARING: A contested hearing will determine whether you committed the infraction.
 If the infraction is found committed you will owe the amount on the face of the ticket; if it is dismissed no fine will be assessed.
 You may subpoena the officer to appear before at a contested hearing at least 15 court days prior to the scheduled hearing.
 You have responsibility of serving the officer with the subpoena and filing a return of service with the Court by the date of the hearing.
 The outcome of a contested hearing may be appealed.

 DEFERRAL HEARING: A deferral hearing would determine whether you meet the criteria to have an infraction deferred.
 If an infraction is deferred, a $150 administrative fee is paid, and you do not commit any new traffic violations during a one-year deferral period, the infraction will be dismissed and will not appear on your driving record.
-You may elect to defer a traffic infraction as long as 1) you do not have a Commercial Driver's License; 2) you were not cited for speeding in a school or construction zone; 3) you have not deferred an infraction in the last 7 years.
+You may elect to defer a traffic infraction as long as 1) you do not have a Commercial Driver's License; 2) you have not deferred an infraction in the last 7 years.

 If upon review, you have not complied with the terms of the deferral, the infraction will be found committed, and the full penalty on the face of the ticket, in addition to the $150 administrative fee will be owed.
 The Court may also assess additional penalties for failure to pay or appear and will notify the Department of Licensing of such.